alanmatw/core-nodejs-projects/http rest server/README.md

 # http rest server
-> This mini project implements a http server in Node.js with `rest` functionality.
+> This mini project implements an http server in Node.js with `rest` functionality.
 ## Getting Started

 cd to http server directory and run the server.